Most of us can’t wait for 2022 to start.

 Despite heading towards 60 I’m only just getting started

 If you’re not as excited as I am or if you want to make sure that you’re heading into your best year ever, I encourage you to answer the following questions.

-They will make you think and will set you up for success so you can get the most out of the next decade.
+They will make you think and will set you up for success so you can get the most out of the next year.